MENU

 QUALIFICATIONS:

-Applicants should have a graduate degree; preferably a PhD in human geography, or related discipline and relevant demonstrated ability to teach in the classroom to students with a wide range of backgrounds in social science.
+Applicants should have a graduate degree, preferably a PhD, in geography or a related discipline and relevant demonstrated ability to teach in the classroom at the upper division level, to students with a wide range of backgrounds in social science.